Are Large Reasoning Models Interruptible?: How to interrupt a model?

 \subsection{Experimental Design}

-We evaluate state-of-the-art LRMs on math and coding tasks under both the time-constrained and update-driven interruption settings.
-Specifically, we consider Qwen3-8B \citep{yang2025qwen3}, GPT-OSS-20B (high reasoning effort) \citep{agarwal2025gpt}, and Magistral-Small-1.2 \citep{rastogi2025magistral} as three diverse and representative models.
-For interruption positions, denoted as $X$, we avoid using an absolute token threshold since reasoning lengths vary significantly across models and even across samples.
-Instead, we define $X$ as a relative fraction of the full reasoning trace length $R_T$.
-For each sample, we first obtain the full reasoning trace and then simulate interruptions at $X \in \{0.1, 0.3, \dots, 0.9\} \cdot R_T$.
+In this work, we focus on math and coding tasks because (i) unlike dialogue, these benchmarks induce long ``thinking'' traces that make mid-reasoning interruption practically motivated (e.g., LiveCodeBench problems take on average more than 6 minutes for GPT-OSS to complete on 80G A100 GPUs), (ii) they are standard across SOTA LRMs and thus provide a familiar, comparable testbed, and (iii) ``time'' can be measured and reproducibly controlled internally via the number of thinking tokens, avoiding confounds such as API latency or environment stochasticity in full agentic settings.
+We believe that this framework is compositional and can be extended in the future to additional benchmarks (e.g., agentic tasks) and richer multi-turn dynamics.

-We evaluate on both math and coding benchmarks.
-The math tasks include a 500-example subsample of GSM8K (without in-context examples), MATH-500, and AIME24/25.
-For coding, we use LiveCodeBench-v6, filtering problems released after October 1st, 2024, following the same setup as Qwen3.
+The math tasks include a 500-example subsample of GSM8K (without in-context examples) \citep{cobbe2021training}, MATH-500 \citep{lightman2024lets}, and AIME-24/25 \citep{codeforcesamerican}.
+For coding, we use LiveCodeBench-v6 \citep{jain2024livecodebench}, filtering problems released after October 1st, 2024 (following the same setup as Qwen3).
 In the time-constrained setting, we directly run inference on the official datasets, whereas in the update-driven setting, we use the augmented datasets described in the previous section.
-Following the DeepSeek-R1 \citep{guo2025deepseek} evaluation protocol, we run 16 independent trials for AIME24/25 due to its small size and high variance, and a single run for the other datasets.
+Following the DeepSeek-R1 \citep{guo2025deepseek} evaluation protocol, we run 16 independent trials for AIME-24/25 due to its small size and high variance, and a single run for the other datasets.
 We report the mean accuracy along with bootstrapped 95\% confidence intervals.

-All experiments are conducted using the vLLM framework on NVIDIA Ampere or newer GPUs, depending on model size; see \autoref{app:impl} for more details.
+For models, we evaluate five diverse open-weight model families, with three reported in the main paper: Qwen3-8B \citep{yang2025qwen3}, GPT-OSS-20B (high reasoning effort) \citep{agarwal2025gpt}, and Magistral-Small-1.2 \citep{rastogi2025magistral}.
+Results for GPT-OSS-120B and two additional families, DeepSeek-R1 \citep{guo2025deepseek} and Nemotron-3-Nano \citep{blakeman2025nemotron}, are deferred to \autoref{app:more_model}.
+We are unable to evaluate closed-source models, as the corresponding model APIs do not support mid-reasoning interruptions and context updates.
+As a best-effort proxy, we run GPT-5.4-Mini with explicit answer-side thinking fields and report the results in \autoref{app:api_proxy}.